Some of the options discussed below may be only available in the Professional edition which is only available to paying subscribers.

 This option controls which kind of archive will be produced by Akeeba Backup.
 The available options for this setting are discussed in the Archiver engines section of this document.

 Akeeba Backup allows you to post-process the backup archives once the backup process is over.
 Post-processing generally means sending them somewhere off-server.
 This can be used, for example, to move your backup archives to cloud storage, increasing your data safety.
 The available options for this setting are discussed in the Data processing engines section of this document.

 By selecting this option you instruct Akeeba Backup to also upload kickstart.php on the remote storage alongside your backup archive.
-When used with the Upload to Remote FTP Server and Upload to Remote SFTP Server you can perform easy site transfers without leaving the comfort of your browser.
-Just enter the new site's (S)FTP information in the Data Processing Engine configuration and select the Upload Kickstart to Remote Storage option, then take a new backup.
+When used with the Upload to Remote FTP Server and Upload to Remote SFTP Server you can perform easy site transfers without leaving your browser.
+Enter the new site's (S)FTP information in the Data Processing Engine configuration and select the Upload Kickstart to Remote Storage option, then take a new backup.
 When the backup is complete just open the new site's kickstart.php URL (e.g. http://www.example.com/kickstart.php) in your browser to begin the restoration on the new site's server.
-This even works with mobile devices (we strongly recommend using a tablet or phablet with a display size of at least 7"), allowing you to clone sites even you are on the go!
+This even works with mobile devices, allowing you to transfer sites without using a laptop or desktop computer and without using up a lot of bandwidth on your device.

 When enabled Akeeba Backup will go through the archive extraction process without writing anything to the disk.
 This makes sure that the archive is not corrupt.
 If the archive is found to be corrupt an error is raised and the backup process stops.